 Jumping onto a manmade dock on the side we get a personal tour of the island from Orlando.
 Two huge diving platforms jut out from the cliffs and upon seeing them my heart sinks.
 Standing at a respective 28 and 20 meters high, I am filled with even more respect for my mentor.
 His highest jump (for fun) was 34 meters.
 Luckily for me Orlando passes these platforms by and instead opts for the much more manageable 8 meter platform around the corner.

 Orlando offers some wise words of encouragement before walking a few meters higher where he effortlessly back-flips off a cliff.
-He’s back a few minutes later with the same easy smile and I know it’s now or never.
+He’s back a few minutes later with the same easy smile and I know that it’s now or never.

 Looking down into the churning waters below and the expectant eyes of the safety team, I take a quick intake of breath before throwing myself off.
 Inelegantly flailing I just remember to pencil myself before impacting the water.
 Surfacing I give a thumbs up and am whisked onto the jet ski.
 What a feeling!